vtex-apps/reviews-and-ratings/docs/README.md

 ## GraphQL IDE

-To see how to use the graphQL queries and mutations, follow these steps:
+To see how to use the GraphQL queries and mutations, follow these steps:

 1. Open the Admin [GraphQL IDE app](https://developers.vtex.com/docs/guides/vtex-admin-graphql-ide).
 2. Select  the`vtex.reviews-and-ratings` app.